Aaronius/gleedux/README.md

 gleedux
 =======

-Reactive Redux in a can.
+Bringing joy and happiness to Redux using RxJS.
 Helps reproduce a <a href="https://github.com/rackt/redux">Redux</a>-like workflow using <a href=https://github.com/Reactive-Extensions/RxJS">RxJS</a> data streams.

 ## Examples